 10. Book a DJ or Wedding Band

-Other suppliers which should be booked at the earliest date include your DJ or wedding band plus any musicians you’d like playing earlier in the day.
+Other suppliers who should be booked early include your DJ or wedding band, plus any musicians you’d like playing earlier in the day.
 They’ll be the life and soul of your party, and since they can only attend one wedding per day, it’s a good idea to book your favourite pronto.

 12. Book Your Florist